akashkr386/Unity-Health/README.md

 # 🏥 Unity Health

-**Unity Health** is a full-stack web application designed to simplify healthcare appointment scheduling.
-It allows users to book appointments based on real-time availability of various specialists including General Physicians, Gynecologists, Dermatologists, Neurologists, and more.
+**Unity Health** is a robust full-stack web application built to streamline the process of scheduling medical appointments.
+Designed with scalability, role-based access, and real-world healthcare workflows in mind, it caters to three distinct user groups — Patients, Doctors, and Administrators — each with tailored interfaces and functionality.

+---

+### 🔍 Objective
+The main goal of Unity Health is to bridge the gap between patients and healthcare professionals by providing a unified platform that ensures real-time appointment availability, organized scheduling, and efficient communication.
+Whether it's a general consultation, dermatological issue, gynecological concern, or neurological diagnosis — patients can connect with certified specialists without the usual hassle.

 ---